Eurytoma obtusiventris

-Eurytoma obtusiventris is a parasitoid of Eurosta solidaginis.
-It can be found in North America.
+Eurytoma obtusiventris is a species of chalcid wasp in the family Eurytomidae.
+It is found in North America and is a parasitoid of Eurosta solidaginis.
 The wasp attacks after oviposition but prior to the formation of a gall.
 Eurytoma obtusiventris prompts the Eurosta solidaginis larvae to create a pupa, which the wasp will use after consuming its host.
+They typically consume the host in autumn and overwinter within the gall, emerging during the summer.